dapkGA/bootstrap-4-github-pages/_posts/2018-08-14-mobizen-premium-apk.md

 app:
  logo: https://lh3.googleusercontent.com/L3AG_Bo6B5qzYCkkCbCNgshoBVpoYdLRRtNt1fQI_KCCgSUZVUxsyUcwY6cJjd7W8s4=s170-rw
  id: com.rsupport.mvagent
+ version: 3.5.1.10
 last_modified_at: 2018-08-14 07:39:00 +7
 ---

 Download the most easy to use screen recorder Mobizen now and create your first, amazing video!
 {:.notice.notice-info}

-Mobizen is the most easy-to-use, convenient screen recorder that allows you to record, capture and edit.
+Mobizen {{ page.app.version }} is the most easy-to-use, convenient screen recorder that allows you to record, capture and edit.
 Everyone can use the 100% free features to make the best videos!

 ### How to Make the Perfect First Video?